Attacks on schools during the Gaza war: Impact

 The Gaza Education Ministry stated that 4,037 students and 209 educational staff were killed, 7,259 students and 619 teachers were wounded, and 352 schools were damaged between 7 October and 26 December.
 On 16 January, the Education Ministry reported 4,368 students had been killed and 388 schools damaged since 7 October.
 Human rights groups reported 94 professors had been killed.
 By 4 February 2024, Gaza's Ministry of Education stated 4,800 students had been killed.
 In March 2024, the Ministry of Education and the UN stated that 5,479 students had been killed thus far.
 By the end of March, the Ministry of Education stated the total had risen to 5,881 students.
 As a result of the destruction of schools in Gaza, the education of 600,000 children has been cut short.
 Some students were enrolled in online school.

-In late December 2023, the UN stated 90 percent of school buildings in Gaza were being used for shelter.
-The UN further reported that 75 percent of Gaza's educational infrastructure had been damaged.
+In late December 2023, the UN stated 90% of school buildings in Gaza were being used for shelter.
+The UN further reported that 75% of Gaza's educational infrastructure had been damaged.
 On 11 February 2024, a representative with the Gaza Education Ministry stated, "All higher education institutions in the Gaza Strip were damaged, either completely or partially".
-In late-April 2024, UNOCHA estimated that 65 percent of schools used to shelter displaced people had been "directly hit or damaged".
+In late-April 2024, UNOCHA estimated that 65% of schools used to shelter displaced people had been "directly hit or damaged".
 In May 2024, the Government Media Office stated more than 100 academics in Gaza had been killed by Israel.
 In June 2024, some 39,000 high students were unable to take their secondary school final exams.

 A report by researchers at the University of Cambridge, the Centre for Lebanese Studies, and UNRWA stated that Israel's attacks had set back Palestinian children's education five years and risked creating a "lost generation".